For Disabled People, the Elderly and their Carers in the UK

 The Benefit Cap is part of government welfare reforms that place a limit on the amount of benefit you can get if you're of working age.

-A Guide to the 2019 to 2020 Cold Weather Payment providing those on low income with help towards heating costs during periods of very cold weather.
+A Guide to Cold Weather Payment providing those on low income with help towards heating costs during periods of very cold weather.

 Through the Warm Home Discount Scheme, energy companies are able to offer eligible households who may struggle with their energy bills a discount on their winter electricity bill.
 Find out more

-A Guide to the 2019 to 2020 Winter Fuel Payment, a lump sum for heating costs for the elderly and pensioners to help them keep warm in winter.
+A Guide to the Winter Fuel Payment, a lump sum for heating costs for the elderly and pensioners to help them keep warm in winter.